dr-rodriguez/MovingMast/README.md

 Either start a Jupyter notebook and load DemoInterface2.ipynb

-Or from the terminal run:
+Or from a terminal run:
 ```bash
 panel serve --show DemoInterface2.ipynb
 ```

 ### Heroku deploy

-To access the heroku deployment navigate to http://movingmast.herokuapp.com
+To access the heroku deployment navigate to https://movingmast.herokuapp.com
+Note that Heroku can take a few minutes to start the app for the first time.